Hirata-lab-2023/Z-VCFAA-/README.md

 - Apply VCF to the reference genome
 - Generate a full genome FASTA file
 - Translate FASTA into protein sequences using GTF annotation
-- Store the output in the `fa/` directory
+- Store the output in the `output/` directory

+### Test the Workflow
+Test files are provided in the `test/` directory.
+You can run the workflow using these sample files to verify functionality.

-## 4. Output Structure
+## 4. Repository Structure

-After running the workflow, the directory structure will look like this:
 ```
 .
 ├── data
 │   ├── Danio_rerio.GRCz11.dna.primary_assembly.fa
 │   ├── Danio_rerio.GRCz11.109.gtf
-├── fa
+├── output
 │   ├── sample_full.fa
 │   ├── sample_proteins.fa
+├── test
+│   ├── test_sample.vcf.gz
+│   ├── test_sample.vcf.gz.tbi
 ├── generate_fasta.sh
+├── README.md
 ```

 ## 5. Notes
 - Reference genome and GTF must match in version (GRCz11, release 109).
+- The `test/` directory contains example VCF files to validate the workflow.

+## 6. License
+This project is licensed under the MIT License.